There’s a popular myth among the coffee-drinking community that an espresso shot ‘dies’ 10 seconds after it is poured.

 This phenomenon doesn’t only affect espresso, though.
 It affects all types of coffee.

-As the hot steam that goes through an espresso machine comes into contact with the beans, a chemical change called oxidation begins.
+As the hot steam from an espresso machine comes into contact with the beans, a chemical reaction called oxidation begins.

 Actually, oxidation begins the moment air hits the beans, speeding up when the hot water comes into contact, but also right after roasting the coffee beans.
 (Source)